 - They offer the possibility to organise and test assumptions about the future, despite complexity and uncertainty;

 - They provide an interpretative framework for recognising change and preparing in advance.

 Scenarios deal with two worlds: the world of facts and the world of perceptions.
 They explore facts, but target perceptions in the minds of decision-makers.
 Their purpose is to gather information of strategic relevance to be transformed into unprecedented perceptions.

 – Pierre Wack, Scenarios: The Gentle Art of Perceiving

 Scenario Planning is a structured methodology aimed at reducing uncertainty and increasing flexibility, i.e. the ability to make strategic choices that maximise the likelihood of success, whatever the future evolution.
-With the Scenario Planning technique, the vision is the end point of a journey in which possible futures are explored; it differs from the Strategic Planning one, in which a course of action is defined backward starting from a predefined future vision.
+With the Scenario Planning technique, the vision is the end point of a journey exploring possible futures; it differs from Strategic Planning, in which a course of action is defined backward starting from a predefined future vision.

 Imagining Possible Futures Project

 With the project “Imagining Possible Futures”, Alessandra Abbondati and Francesca Antonini of Awair proposed to the professional community of CIOs a guided tour that realistically simulates critical issues, with the aim of developing a key leadership competence: scenario building.